Skip to main content

 How do I install it?

-git-filter-repo is a single-file python script, which was done to make installation for basic use on many systems trivial: just place the script into your $PATH.
+git-filter-repo is a single-file python script, which was done to make installation for basic use on many systems trivial: just place that file into your $PATH.

 See INSTALL.md for things beyond basic usage or special cases.
-The more involved instructions are needed if you
+The more involved instructions are only needed if one of the following apply:

-• are working with a python3 executable named something other than "python3"
+• you are working with a python3 executable named something other than "python3"

-• want to install documentation (beyond the builtin docs shown with -h)
+• you want to install documentation (beyond the builtin docs shown with -h)

-• want to run some of the contrib examples
+• you want to run some of the contrib examples

-• want to create your own python filtering scripts using filter-repo as a module/library
+• you want to create your own python filtering scripts using filter-repo as a module/library

 How do I use it?